drtyhbo/drty/docs/forms.md

     var forms = drty.forms;
     var NewForm = forms.Form.extend({
-    	username: new forms.CharField({required: true}),
+    	username: new forms.CharField(),
     	password: new forms.CharField({
-    		widget: new forms.widgets.PasswordInput(),
+    		widget: new forms.widgets.PasswordInput()
-			required: true
     	}),

-    	firstName: new forms.CharField(),
+    	firstName: new forms.CharField({required: false}),
-    	lastName: new forms.CharField(),
+    	lastName: new forms.CharField({required: false}),
-    	age: new forms.IntegerField()
+    	age: new forms.IntegerField({required: false})
     });

-When extending, include all of the fields that you would like in your form.
-In the above example, there are 5 fields.
+In the above example `NewForm` contains 5 fields.

-To create a blank instance of your form, you can do the following:
+To create a blank instance of `NewForm`, do the following:

     var form = new NewForm();

-`form` is now an instance of NewForm with no initial values set.
-If you render it, all fields will be rendered with empty values.
+`form` is now an instance of `NewForm` with no field values.
+If you were to render it, all fields would be blank.

-To create an instance of your form with values, pass the values as a hash to the constructor, as in:
+To create an instance of `NewForm` with values, pass the values as a hash to the constructor, as in:

     var form = new NewForm({